 A similar scenario is set up in The Dark Knight as it seems Batman is willing to let gravity kill the Joker, but then saves him with his grappling hook.
 This is immediately followed by tackling Harvey Dent off a ledge in order to save a child, and killing him.

-In the third film, he actively uses lethal force in order to try and stop a nuclear bomb destroying Gotham, in what's easily the most desperate stakes in the entire series.
+In The Dark Knight Rises, he actively uses lethal force in order to try and stop a nuclear bomb destroying Gotham, in what's easily the most desperate stakes in the entire series.
 He retires as Batman right after.

 The greatest warrior is he who does not need to kill